Tjokorda Raka Sukawati

-Tjokorda Raka Sukawati (3 May 1931 – 11 November 2014) was an Indonesian engineer who invented Sosrobahu.
-He was born and died in Ubud, Bali, and in 2019 was conferred honorary T. Washington Fellow in science posthumously.
+Tjokorda Raka Sukawati (3 May 1931 – 11 November 2014) was an Indonesian engineer who invented Sosrobahu, a road engineering technique which facilitates the construction of overpasses without disrupting traffic flow during construction.
+He was born and died in Ubud, Bali, and in 2019 was conferred as an honorary T. Washington Fellow in science posthumously.

+A biography about Sukawati titled Melangkah Tanpa Lelah (English: "Step Without Tiring") was released in 2021.

+Biography

+Tjokorda Raka Sukawati was born in Ubud, Bali on 3 May 1931.
+He was the grandson of Tjokorda Gede Sukawati, who was once the ruler of Ubud.